-(To be used by the Participant for practise and by the Trainer at the end of the course)

-Place a "✓" in case box if step/task is performed satisfactorily, an "ズ" if it is not performed satisfactorily, or N/O if not observed.
+(To be used by the Participant for practise and by the Trainer at the end of the course) Place a "✓" in case box if step/task is performed satisfactorily, an "X" if it is not performed satisfactorily, or N/O if not observed.

-Satisfactory: Performs the step or task according to the standard procedure or guidelines

-Unsatisfactory: Unable to perform the step or task according to the standard procedure or guidelines

-Not observed: Step or task not performed by participant during evaluation by trainer
+Satisfactory: Performs the step or task according to the standard procedure or guidelines Unsatisfactory: Unable to perform the step or task according to the standard procedure or guidelines Not observed: Step or task not performed by participant during evaluation by trainer

-Parti cipant: Date ob serve d: (Mar ny of the following steps/tasks should be performed simultaneously.)
-EP/TASK CAS SES 2., ., 1 2 3 4 5 GET TING READY 1.
+(Many of the following steps/tasks should be performed simultaneously.)

+ST EP/TASK CAS SES 1 2 3 4 5 GET TING READY 1.
 Prepare the necessary equipment.
 2. Allow the woman to push spontaneously.
 3. Allow the woman to adopt the position of choice.
-4. Explain to the woman (and her support person) what is going to be dor to her and respond attentively to her questions and concerns. ne, listen 5.
-Provide continual emotional support and reassurance, as feasible.
-CON NDUCTING THE CHILDBIRTH 1.
+4. Explain to the woman (and her support person) what is going to be done, listen to her and respond attentively to her questions and concerns.
+5. Provide continual emotional support and reassurance, as feasible.
+CON IDUCTING THE CHILDBIRTH 1.
 Put on personal protective equipment.
-2. Use antiseptic handrub or wash hands thoroughly and put on high-leve disinfected or sterile surgical gloves.
-H 3.
-Clean the perineum with antiseptic solution.
-4. As the perineum distends, decide whether an episiotomy is necessary a perform as necessary. and 5.
-After crowning, allow the head to gradually extend and feel around the newborn's neck for the cord: If found, slacken the cord and slip overhead or allow the shoulders to through, or clamp and cut the cord.
+2. Use antiseptic handrub or wash hands thoroughly and put on high-level disinfected or sterile surgical gloves.
+3. Clean the perineum with antiseptic solution.
+4. As the perineum distends, decide whether an episiotomy is necessary and perform as necessary.
+5. After crowning, allow the head to gradually extend and feel around the newborn's neck for the cord: if found, slacken the cord and slip overhead or allow the shoulders to pass through, or clamp and cut the cord.
 6. Allow restitution and external rotation of the head to occur.
-7. Apply gentle downward traction on the head to allow the anterior should be slip beneath the symphysis pubis. lder to 8.
-Guide the head and trunk in an upward curve to allow the posterior sho escape over the perineum. oulder to 9.
-Grasp the newborn around the chest to aid the birth of the trunk and li towards the woman's abdomen. ft it 10.
-Note the time of birth.
-11. Dry the newborn quickly and thoroughly with a clean, dry towel/cloth is ately after birth. mmedi- 12.
-Wipe the newborn's eyes with a clean piece of cloth.

-Place the newborn in skin-to-skin contact on the mother's abdomen and cover
+7. Apply gentle downward traction on the head to allow the anterior shoulder to slip beneath the symphysis pubis.
+8. Guide the head and trunk in an upward curve to allow the posterior shoulder to escape over the perineum.
+9. Grasp the newborn around the chest to aid the birth of the trunk and lift it towards the woman's abdomen.
+10. Note the time of birth.
+11. Dry the newborn quickly and thoroughly with a clean, dry towel/cloth immedi- ately after birth.
+12. Wipe the newborn's eyes with a clean piece of cloth.
+13. Place the newborn in skin-to-skin contact on the mother's abdomen and cover with a clean, dry towel/cloth.